design

 For whatever reason (and I have my theories) Tupperware is an investment.
 You invest in quality, and the fact that it’s going to be around forever and you can get replacement lids and yadda yadda.
 But you have to have that cash upfront to commit, and a lot of people just don’t have that.
 Especially a lot of my friends who are primarily still barely post college.
 (What’s that?
 I’m 7 years out??
 It feels like yesterday.)

 So I didn’t sell much, but I have continued trying to convince my friends and loved ones to make the investment because it’s worth it.
 I’ve had daydreams for years about making fun Tupperware commercials on Youtube and selling products that way.
 My sister and I embarked on this scheme back in 2006 before I read Tupperware’s Internet Terms and Conditions.
-Read on…
+Continue Reading

-While we wandering through the Mission last month, my friend Sarah spotted a Super Mario pinata in a shop’s window.
+While we were wandering through the Mission last month, my friend Sarah spotted a Super Mario pinata in a shop’s window.

 It was just the seed I needed to declare that we would have a Super Mario themed party for Will’s upcoming birthday.
 Will, after all, loves nothing if not Super Mario, and how much fun we would have with our two televisions and two Super Nintendos–we could play in two rooms!!